- Faculty with a Student that Needs Notes

 Facilitating the Notetaker

-If your department office is closer to your classroom then the Office of Disability Services in MC147 it would be helpful if you could make the department Xerox machine available to the notetaker for copying or digitizing their notes.
-Also if the students wish to pass notes through you because one of them does not wish to be identified it would save them the time of going to Disability Services to drop off their notes.
-Any students seeking compensation must either bring their notes to ODS or upload them to our online system.
+If your department office is closer to your classroom then the Office of Disability Services in RW 210, it would be helpful if you could make the department Xerox machine available to the note taker for copying or digitizing their notes.
+Any students seeking compensation must upload them to our online system.